learn-co-curriculum/javascript-intro-to-variable-assignment-and-declaration/README.md

 In the olden days (1995), JavaScript had one way to declare a non-global variable, `var`.
 Using the keyword `var` creates _local variable_, meaning that it is only accessible inside the current function in which it is declared.
 (If it's not declared inside a function, it's actually still global!)

+**Flat fact**: What's a function?
+Well, functions are ways of organizing our code so that we can run it repeatedly.
+We'll talk more about functions in a bit, but we need to mention them here because they're _vital_ to understanding variable scope in JavaScript (which we will tackle in greater depth when we cover functions).
+Don't worry too much right now about what exactly a function is; we just want to get used to seeing the word.

 Here's how this works — follow along in your console!

 ``` javascript